Magyartanulas/magyartanulas.github.io/coverbs_telicity.md

 `Lát` translates to he/she/it sees.
 It isn't telic, so this is used when you *happen* to see or notice something `Meglát` however puts the goal on seeing, so the meaning changes to *glimpse* or *catch sight of*.

 * Nem látod a híres szobort? - (Have you (not) seen the famous statue?)
-* Meglátott egy rókát az erdőben. - (He/she/it caught sight of a deer in the forest.)
+* Meglátott egy rókát az erdőben. - (He/she/it caught sight of a fox in the forest.)

 ---